The Peer5 service is just as secure as any traditional server-based CDN service.

 Following is a list of the most common protection schemes:

 Authentication on session start¶

-In this case, every session begins with the server asking the viewer for a user ID and password.
-If these credentials are valid, the server will send the manifest file to the viewer and the video player will start requesting segments and additional manifests from the HTTP server accordingly.
-Peer5 does not insert itself into the validation process and the viewer must pass through the same authentication gates whether or not Peer5 is deployed.
-Only viewers who are authorized for a stream can participate in P2P sharing for that stream and they only share while they are actually watching the stream.
+In this case, every session begins with the server asking the viewer for its credentials.
+If these credentials are valid, the server will send the manifest file to the viewer, and the video player will start requesting segments and additional manifests from the HTTP server.
+Peer5 does not insert itself into ths validation process, and the viewer must pass through the same authentication gates whether or not Peer5 is deployed.
+Only viewers who are authorized to watch a specific stream can participate in P2P sharing for that stream, and they only share while they are actually watching the stream.

 URI timed tokenization¶

 In this case, the manifest URL has an additional token which encodes a few details about the viewer’s user agent (IP address, expiration time, etc).
 A malicious user can distribute the manifest URL to unauthorized viewers, but those viewers won’t be able to access the stream since the manifest URL is tokenized and the HTTP server will reject any validation attempts - either because of IP address or other user agent mis-matches or because of time expiration.
 With Peer5, all manifests requests are sent directly to the HTTP server so validation cannot be compromised.

 With content encryption, users need to go through the existing authentication in place and access the decryption key.
 Peer5 has no access to the decryption key, and does not change the way it is being distributed and protected.
 We are agnostic to the content protection schemes and support standards such as AES-128.

 For example, given an HLS stream that is protected with AES-128 encryption, unauthorized viewers won’t be able to watch

 the stream because they won’t have access to the decryption key.